 While Congress should be more conservative in its appropriations, it can not, in the interests of the people of the United States, economize in appropriations for the maintenance of its Navy-the sheet anchor of our country.
-It watches over our institutions and resolutely defends every American policy enunci-ated and established since the Declaration of Independence.
+It watches over our institutions and resolutely defends every American policy enunciated and established since the Declaration of Independence.
 [Applause.]

-No matter what political strifes we have, or whether the affairs of our Government are administered by a Republican or a Demo-cratic Administration, the Navy never swerves from its line of duty, which is as fixed and true to this Republic as the needle is to the Pole.
+No matter what political strifes we have, or whether the affairs of our Government are administered by a Republican or a Democratic Administration, the Navy never swerves from its line of duty, which is as fixed and true to this Republic as the needle is to the Pole.

 The Navy makes no invidious distinctions between parties or sections.
 Its functions are absolutely American.
-Keep up our Navy, to the end that it may be equal to and ready for any emergency the people and illuminate the pages of history than the present Congress by inaugurating a new departure in its naval legislation on lines so liberal, patriotic, and American that all succeeding Congresses shall follow our precedent as the only safeguard to protect American policy.
-[Applause.]
-Supplementing my remarks, I would suggest the establishment of a board of American admiralty, to consist of five naval officers of long and practical experience, whose duty it shall be to make recommendations to Congress, from time to time, through the Secretary of the Navy, for the perfection of our Navy and keeping it up to a proper standard, as recent developments have already demonstrated its total inadequacy in certain respects.
-The Navy of the United States should be a modern one, thorwe would not be in foreign markets to-day buying war ships, and the keel of every torpedo boat, torpedo-boat destroyer, and war ship of our Navy would bear the imprint of an American hammer.
+Keep up our Navy, to the end that it may be equal to and ready for any emerthe people and illuminate the pages of history than the present Congress by inaugurating a new departure in its naval legislation on lines so liberal, patriotic, and American that all succeeding Congresses shall follow our precedent as the only safeguard to protect American policy.
 [Applause.]

 This means peace-peace with honor.
 [Applause.]
-In closing, I will say that no matter what mistakes may have been made in the past, our duty is with the present; and permit had within its reach a better opportunity to win the encomium of the people and illuminate the pages of history than the present
+In closing, I will say that no matter what mistakes may have been made in the past, our duty is with the present; and permit me to say that no assemblage clothed with initiative power ever had within its reach a better opportunity to win the encomium of the people and illuminate the pages of history than the present